DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Vanessa spread both of her hands and looked up.
 But hearing the single word made Kai to remember the moment when he met Rinne.

 [Code holder severs the _Fate_.
-Now, cut fate of meaningless deaths out of the world.]
+Now, cut fate of meaningless death out of the world.]

 "Code holder!"